Music Is Our Friend: Live in Washington and Albany

-Music Is Our Friend: Live in Washington and Albany is a live album released by King Crimson on 20 November 2021.
-It is an official bootleg featuring King Crimson's final performances in North America in September of that year (and presumably the final tour by the band).
-It also features four songs from the pre-tour "Friends And Family" show in Albany.
+Music Is Our Friend: Live in Washington and Albany is a live album by King Crimson released on 20 November 2021.
+It is an "official bootleg" of the band's final performance in North America, from September of that year, ending with four songs from the pre-tour "Friends And Family" show in Albany, NY in August.
+The songs played span the band's entire lifetime.

 Tour

 The Music Is Our Friend tour was scheduled for 2020, but was postponed a full year due to the COVID-19 pandemic.
 The tour began in July 2021 in Florida.
-There was a two-week break, and multiple shows had to be moved due to extreme weather, but no shows were cancelled.
-According to Robert Fripp, this is most likely the final tour by the band as there has been no activity from the band since.
+There was a two-week break, and multiple shows had to be moved due to extreme weather, but none were cancelled.
+After North America, the tour concluded with 8 dates in Japan in November and December.
+According to Robert Fripp, it was most likely the final tour by King Crimson and there has been no activity from them since.

-Content

-The album was released as a double CD with each CD around 60 minutes long.
-The first 15 tracks were from the final performances of the "Music Is Our Friend" Tour.
-The last four were taken from the pre-tour in Albany.
-The songs they play come from throughout the entire band's lifetime.